External Identity Management (SSO & IDP User Sync)

 Functionality

-Copia supports the following Directory Sync functionality:
+In the most basic Directory Sync (SCIM) setup, Copia supports the following functionality:

 User Provisioning: When a user is added to the Copia application in your Identity Provider, Copia creates a pending invitation for the user.
 When the user logs in for the first time via SSO, the user account is created Just-In-Time.